fnickels/terraform-provider-mirror-example/Article.md

 cp Dockerfile Dockerfile_Mirror
 ```

-Using your preferred editor open Dockerfile_Mirror.
+Using your preferred editor open `Dockerfile_Mirror`.

 Replace the two lines in the file: